jeppevinther/CapZyme/README.md

 Other analyses, described in XXXXXXX.sh:

 1. Making sequencing depth files
-2. Making wig files for uploading to UCSC
+2. Analysis of 5' termini sequence
-3. Analysis of 5' termini sequence
+3. Making wig files for uploading to UCSC as custom tracks